 Studying Data Science in Montana

 Montana is a haven for tech entrepreneurs, and groups like the Montana High Tech Business Alliance are trying to keep it that way.
-The biggest problem for most companies looking to break into data science is 1) having a skill-ready workforce to tap into and 2) getting graduates to stay in Montana.
+The biggest problem for most companies looking to break into data science is having a skill-ready workforce to tap into and getting graduates to stay in Montana.
 Both are beginning to happen.
-In 2017, Montana Tech became the first school in the state to offer a BS in Data Science, which should feed more students into the state’s graduate programs and onto careers.
+In 2017, Montana Tech became the first school in the state to offer a Bachelor of Science in Data Science, which should feed more students into the state’s graduate programs and onto careers.

 Data Science Research & Initiatives at Montana Universities